Dan-Lucian/ip-tracker/README.md

 # Ip tracker

+### What is this?
+* A web application to locate on a map a certain IP.
+* You can locate your IP and location if no IP provided in the search bar.
+* The app is mobile friendly, all desktop features are available for the mobile users as well.

 ### What I've learned from doing this project
 * How to use regexp for validation (here ip validation).